OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Entitlements

 As stated in the [Apple Developer Documentation](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/EntitlementKeyReference/Chapters/AboutEntitlements.html), entitlements confer specific capabilities or security permissions to iOS apps.
-Many entitlements can be set using the Summary tab of the Xcode target editor.
+Many entitlements can be set using the "Summary" tab of the Xcode target editor.
 Other entitlements require editing a target’s entitlements property list file or are inherited from the iOS provisioning profile used to run the app.

 The [Apple Developer Documentation](https://developer.apple.com/library/archive/technotes/tn2415/_index.html#//apple_ref/doc/uid/DTS40016427-CH1-APPENTITLEMENTS) also explains that: